‘My birthplace and dearest refuge so far as charm of landscape goes’

 VISIT: St. Mark’s Church, 220 Holywood Rd, BT4 2DR where his grandfather was rector, and he was baptised.
 In 1935 the Lewis brothers presented a stained-glass window to the church in memory of their parents.

-Pass by: No. 47 Dundela Avenue where a Blue Plaque marks the site where the writer was born.
+Pass by: No. 47 Dundela Avenue (private) where a Blue Plaque marks the site where the writer was born.

 Pass by: Little Lea, Circular Rd, Belfast (private)